Skyrush: History

 The ride was officially announced on August 2, 2011.
 Skyrush was to be the first new roller coaster at Hersheypark since Fahrenheit in 2008.
 Skyrush was built on the site of the Sunken Gardens, a portion of Hersheypark that had not been open to the public since 1972.
 The Sunken Gardens was redesigned when Skyrush was constructed.
 The site was flooded in September 2011 during Tropical Storm Lee, which forced workers to remove and reinstall all of the concrete footings; this delayed construction by three weeks.
 The retaining walls along Spring Creek were rebuilt in conjunction with the Skyrush project, and the area received new landscaping.
 Because of a relatively mild winter in late 2011 and early 2012, construction crews were able to complete the ride before its scheduled opening on Memorial Day in 2012.
 The ride's construction employed up to 160 workers simultaneously.

 Skyrush opened to the general public on May 26, 2012.
 The ride cost $25 million and was the 12th roller coaster at Hersheypark, as well as the third coaster that Intamin built at the park (after Storm Runner and Fahrenheit).
 With Skyrush's completion, Hersheypark rebranded the surrounding section of the park from "Comet Hollow" to "The Hollow".
 Park officials anticipated that the ride's opening would cause the park's attendance to increase.
-Skyrush was one of three Wing Coasters to open in the United States in 2012, the others being Wild Eagle at Dollywood and X-Flight at Six Flags Great America.
-The three Wing Coasters were featured on a Good Morning America segment in June 2012.
+Skyrush was featured on a Good Morning America segment in June 2012.
 Skyrush was also Intamin's only Wing Coaster installation until 2016, when Flying Aces opened at Ferrari World Abu Dhabi.